ad-si/awesome-music-production/readme.md

 - [Lissajous] - A tool for programmatic audio performance in the browser.
 - [Loopjs] - Live Electronic Music Performance Software.
 - [Looplabs] - Cloud based music studio.
+- [Loudness Penalty] - Check how loud your track is and how much it will be penalised by online streaming services.
 - [Matrix Piano] - Virtual 2D piano to use the PC keyboard as an instrument.
+- [mix check studio] - Check your mixes and masters for common issues.
 - [Musical Chord Progression Arpeggiator] -
     Sketch out musical chord progressions.
 - [MyNoise] - Background noises and interactive soundscapes.